 Allium serra blooming April 2005 in Bear Valley in Colusa County, California.
 Photo by Mary Sue Ittner.

-Calochortus superbus photos taken by Mary Sue Ittner April 2016.
+Calochortus superbus was photographed in the first two photos taken by Mary Sue Ittner April 2016.
 These plants plus the Calochortus luteus photos above may actually be hybrids between Calochortus superbus and Calochortus luteus as those two species can hybridize and they were both blooming at the same time.
 The difference between an inverted v and a crescent shaped gland can be very subtle.
+The second two photos were taken by Bob Rutemoeller early June 2017.

 Delphinium hesperium subsp. pallescens known as the pale flowered western larkspur is found in oak woodland and eastern slope coast ranges of California from 20 to 1000 m.
 Photos from Bob Rutemoeller and Mary Sue Ittner of plants growing in the grassy bank above the road with Calochortus luteus May 2016.